 Recommendations on proposals by an academic council and the UK Core Education Committee shall be forwarded by the chair of the council or committee to the Senate Council.
 (Exception: In the case of a proposed course homed outside the college that will not be recorded on UK transcripts and cannot be used toward a Senate-approved degree or certificate, the approval of the academic council is final (SR 3.2.1.2).

-Major change in an academic program
+Effect of course change on an academic program

-If, in the judgment of an academic council a proposal concerning a course constitutes a major change in an academic program, then the chair of the academic council shall return the proposal to the college for processing as a program change (SR 3.1.3 ).
+If, in the judgment of an academic council a proposal concerning a course should be accompanied by a program change, then the chair of the academic council shall return the proposal to the college for processing with a program change (SR 3.1.3 ).

-Other new courses or changes in courses

-All other new courses or changes in courses will be approved by the Senate Council only.

 Final University approval by the Senate